marcwww/langid/readme.md

 python eval.py -ftest data/test.csv -mdir mdl/ffd_sm/ -gpu -1 -bsz 256
 ```

 The -gpu argument indicates the index of GPU to be used, and should be -1 if the CPU is to be used.
 The -bsz argument indicates the batch size.
 The -mdir argument indicates the model directory, where the model parameters will be loaded from.
+One could change the argument mdl/ffd_sm to mdl/ffd_lg to evaluate the large model.

 **Predict from file input**: